 3. Change groups often.

 Just because a student might be a level 4 doesn’t mean they can’t work with a level 3 and vice versa.
 If a level 3 student is ready to learn a level 4 concept, teach it to him/her.
 When a level 4 needs to review a level 3 concept, have that student work with a level 3 group.
 If you continuously change groups, students won’t even notice that you have strategically placed them in an easier or harder group.

-Use whole-class question time to mix levels.
+Use whole-class question time to mix levels in your split class.
 This way, you won’t always group level 4s with other level 4s while the level 5s are in their own group.
 All students will benefit, because they will hear and use a larger variety of vocabulary and verbs if they aren’t restricted to one specific chapter in a French book.

 4. Teach the same topic but have different requirements for each group.

-For example, a unit on the house and home could involve grammatical topics such as reflexive verbs, the subjunctive, the passé composé, or any other group of verbs you want.
+For example, in split class doing a unit on the house and home, you could involve grammatical topics such as reflexive verbs, the subjunctive, the passé composé, or any other group of verbs you want.

 Provide students with a vocabulary list and then a challenge list.
 If your advanced learners have learned the words on the required list, add to the list with thematic vocabulary.
 Use conversation activities to use all the vocabulary.
 By doing this, all students get exposed to a lot of new words.
 You can also have them create their own lists at times.